djamespeabody/social-identity-lab-website/content/authors/stephanie_byers/_index.md

 ---
 # Display name
-name: James Peabody
+name: Stephanie Byers

 # Username (this should match the folder name)
 authors:
-- admin
+- stephanie_byers

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Graduate Student

 # Organizations/Affiliations
 organizations: